alpaylan/cvdl-rs/cvdl.md

 #### Rendering Directive

 A rendering directive is a function from a datatype T into a box.
 This is the reason the Latex like model above does not capture our full intuitions.
-All elements are rendered into boxes, and the layout schema composes a box.
+All items are rendered into boxes, and the layout schema composes a box.
 All types have a default rendering directive that is used when no other directive is provided.

 There are more complex rendering directives available that composes several datatypes into a box, which is implicitly